Foley-ops/Budget-App/README.md

 - Data storage in a SQLite database.
 - Export functionality to spreadsheet files.
 - Data visualization with pie charts and graphs.
-- Monthly tracking of spending and savings growth.
+- Tracked spending and savings growth.

 ## Dependencies